storj/drpc/drpcwire/README.md

 	// KindInvoke is used to invoke an rpc.
 The body is the name of the rpc.
 	KindInvoke Kind = 1

 	// KindMessage is used to send messages.
-The body is a protobuf.
+The body is an encoded message.
 	KindMessage Kind = 2

 	// KindError is used to inform that an error happened.
 The body is an error